fruzsinaagocs/riccati/joss-paper/paper.md

 correction) to achieve an $\mathcal{O}(1)$ (frequency-independent) runtime.
 It automatically adapts its stepsize to attempt to reach a user-requested relative error tolerance.
-The solver is capable of producing _dense output_, i.e. can return a numerical solution estimate at a user-selected set of $t$-values, at the cost of a few arithmetic operations per $t$-point.
+The solver is capable of producing _dense output_, i.e., it can return a numerical solution estimate at a user-selected set of $t$-values, at the cost of a few arithmetic operations per $t$-point.